david-wagih/RepoFellow/CONTRIBUTING.md

 # Contributing to RepoFellow

-First off, thank you for considering contributing to GitHub AI Assistant!
+First off, thank you for considering contributing to RepoFellow!
 It's people like you that make it such a great tool for everyone.

 ## Code of Conduct